Personal Bitcoin Self-Custody Guidance

 Every client situation is different.
 Someone holding a significant amount in an SMSF needs a different setup to someone who recently bought their first Bitcoin on an exchange.
 A family with multiple beneficiaries needs different documentation to a single long-term holder.

 Sessions are private, conducted at your pace, and designed entirely around your holdings, technical comfort level, family structure, and long-term needs.
-There is no template.
-There is no upsell.
+There is no template and no upsell.
+The client personally signs every transaction.
+Nothing moves without your deliberate action.

 What We Help With